JeffDeCola/my-cheat-sheets/software/infrastructure-as-a-service/cloud-services-compute/google-cloud-platform-cheat-sheet/google-cloud-storage.md

 and cost-efficient object / blob store.
 Used for pictures, videos, objects, blobs, and other unstructured data._

-`gsutil` is a Python application that lets you access Cloud Storage from the command line.

 Documentation and reference,

 * [Google Cloud Storage Documentation](https://cloud.google.com/storage/docs/)